xyngular/py-xinject/docs/index.md

 Here is a very basic injectable/sharable lazily created S3 resource.

-We have a choice to inherit from ether Dependency, or PerThreadDependency.
+We have a choice to inherit from ether Dependency, or DependencyPerThread.

 The normal `Dependency` class lets the dependency be shared between threads, so more of a true singleton type of object where under normal/default circomstances there would ever only be one instance of a partculare `Dependency`.

-Using [`PerThreadDependency`](api/xinject/dependency.html#xinject.dependency.PerThreadDependency) will automatically get a separate dependency object per-thread (ie: separate instance per-thread).
+Using [`DependencyPerThread`](api/xinject/dependency.html#xinject.dependency.DependencyPerThread) will automatically get a separate dependency object per-thread (ie: separate instance per-thread).
 It simply inherits from Dependency and configures it to not be thread sharable.